paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 **Figure 3:** Software workflow of TiMBA, including supportive packages and extensions

 ### Software requirements
-TiMBA was developed and tested using a Windows operating system (Windows 10 Enterprise) with 32 GB RAM and Python 3.9.
-The compatibility with other operating systems (Ubuntu and MacOS) is continuously tested via GitHub Actions.
+TiMBA was developed and tested using a Windows operating system (Windows 10 Enterprise) with 32 GB RAM and all Python versions up to 3.12.6.
+The compatibility with other operating systems (e.g., Ubuntu) is continuously tested via GitHub Actions.
 Operating systems with lower computational capacities might encounter problems when running TiMBA.

 All necessary packages to run TiMBA are automatically installed when downloading the project from GitHub and activating the virtual environment.
 Step-by-step instructions about the installation procedure are provided in the README.md.
 All